Last Updated on September 21, 2023 by Jade Roberts

 They Look Real

 Although they are called ‘false’ teeth, they are manufactured in such a manner that the coloring of the teeth and gums can be done to match your remaining natural teeth and mouth.
-The results are a natural-looking smile.
+The result is a natural-looking smile.

 They Are Cost-Effective